ray-project/ray/doc/source/train/dl_guide.rst

     You can train your Torch model with AMP by:

-    1. Adding :py:func:`~ray.train.torch.accelerate` with ``amp=True`` to the top of your training function.
+    1. Adding :func:`ray.train.torch.accelerate` with ``amp=True`` to the top of your training function.
-    2. Wrapping your optimizer with :py:func:`~ray.train.torch.prepare_optimizer`.
+    2. Wrapping your optimizer with :func:`ray.train.torch.prepare_optimizer`.
-    3. Replacing your backward call with :py:func:`~ray.train.torch.backward`.
+    3. Replacing your backward call with :func:`ray.train.torch.backward`.

     .. code-block:: diff